Hoarding DisorderFeb 19 • 2019

 Two additional specifications include:

-- Whether the youth has any insight or awareness that their behaviour is problematic.
+- Whether the youth has any insight or awareness that his/her behaviour is problematic.

 - Hoarding occurs in 2-6% of children and adults during their lifetime, with the average age of onset in late childhood and early adolescence